maciekg55/2048-Bot-Engine/README.md

         return totalScore
 ```

-The probability parameter enables **pruning** — branches whose cumulative probability drops below `0.0001` are skipped entirely.
+The probability parameter enables **pruning** — branches whose cumulative probability drops below fixed value 0.0001 are skipped entirely.
 This allows deeper search on critical low-empty-cell positions (endgame) while pruning unlikely branches early on open boards.

 At depth 4 with pruning, this explores thousands of weighted futures per move and picks the direction that performs best **on average across all realistic tile spawns** — not just in the best case.

 **Average score:** ~20,000
-**Peak observed:** ~53,000+
+**Peak observed:** ~63,000+

 ---

 ### MCTSBot (Monte Carlo Tree Search)
-A fundamentally different approach.
-Instead of building an exhaustive tree, MCTS runs many **random playouts** from each candidate move within a fixed time budget and picks the move with the best average playout score.
+A very different approach compared to other bots.
+Instead of building an exhaustive tree, MCTS runs many **random playouts** from each candidate move within a **fixed time budget** and picks the move with the best average playout score.

 ```
 getNextMove: